mihail-m/CP-implementations/4-Graphs/01-Fundamentals/README.md

    Let s be our starting vertex.
 The distance to s is 0.
 To find the distance to all of the neighbours of s is 1, the distance to all of their unvisited neighbours is 2 and so on.
 Those groups of vertices (that have the same distace to s) are the levels of the bfs.
 All vertices at level 1 are at distance 1 all at level to at distance 2 and so on.<br>

    When we are at vertex u that has level l, all of its unvisited neighbours are at level l + 1, because we must travel trough one more edge in order to reach them.
-So in order to calculate the distance, every time we add a new vertex to the queue, the distance to it is with 1 bigger that the distance to the vertex we are currently at: distance[new_vertex] = distance[current_vertex] + 1.
+So in order to calculate the distance, every time we add a new vertex to the queue, the distance to it is with 1 bigger that the distance to the vertex we are currently at: `distance[new_vertex] = distance[current_vertex] + 1`.

-   We consider every vertex only once and we consider each edge twice (once from every direction) => O(n + m).</p>
+   We consider every vertex only once and we consider each edge twice (once from every direction) => O(V + E).</p>

    <p align="center">
       <img src="https://github.com/mihail-m/CP-implementations/blob/master/resources/BFS.gif">